SlackinJack/localai-chat/README.md

 **Working: enough for me**

-Very barebones & basic front-end for LocalAI written in Python3
+Very basic CLI tool for LocalAI, written in Python3

 *Please Note:*